 I almost got into a street fight with a Turkish guy, which really isn’t my style.
-It wouldn’t have gone particularly well for me, because I really don’t know how to fight, and on account of the fact I was in Turkey at the time.
+It probably wouldn’t have gone particularly well for me, on account of the fact I was in Turkey at the time.

 “He’s saying, ‘why is this woman speaking for you?
 Are you so weak you can’t speak for yourself?’”

-My girlfriend told me he was a conservative, “old school” Turkish man, as evidenced apparently (among other things) by his moustache.
+My girlfriend told me he was a conservative, “old school” Turkish man, as evidenced apparently by his moustache.
 Judging by this criterion, I deduced that approximately 100 percent of Turkish men over 40 are “conservative, old school Turkish men”.

 My girlfriend explained again to the man that she was simply translating, but he just didn’t buy it.
-I looked Turkish, my girlfriend did not, all this translating business was nonsense, and that was the end of it.
-There was simply no reason why she could speak his language or that I could not.
-I was impressed with my girlfriend’s ability to keep a straight face during all of this.
+Apparently I looked Turkish, my girlfriend did not, all this translating nonsense was bullshit, and that was the end of it.
+To this man, there was simply no reason why she could speak his language and that I could not.
+Impressively, my girlfriend managed to keep a straight face during all of this.

-The whole ridiculous scene began when I had declined his offer to shine my shoes.
-Having heard my girlfriend and I speaking English he had learned of our insurmountable wealth, and was rather taken aback by my refusal of his services.
-He had no idea that it wasn’t the couple of Lira (about a Euro) putting me off.
+The bizarre scene began when I declined his offer to shine my shoes.
+Having heard us speaking English he had determined our insurmountable wealth, and was rather taken aback by my refusal of his services.

-Appearing from nowhere and armed with an assortment of rags and a small bottle of alcohol, he had very politely offered to shine my cheap sneakers.
-I thanked him for his offer and tried to explain without a word of Turkish that my ten-dollar shoes, with their matted cloth tops, were not actually a shine-able form of footwear and that I would rather not have my shoes, socks and feet soaked for the rest of the day with whatever liquid he was attempting to rub into them.
-He (my girlfriend would later explain) told me that I was a rich westerner and a visitor to his country, and should therefore just thankfully let him do his thing.
-I, bearded, dirty and already having had a few beers began to get irritated at his insistence (and the fact that no matter how bearded and dirty I look when travelling, as a westerner I am always assumed to be a gazillionaire).
+Having appeared from nowhere, armed with some rags and a small bottle of alcohol, he had very politely offered to shine my cheap sneakers.
+I thanked him for his offer and tried (and failed) to explain that my ten-dollar shoes, with their matted cloth tops, were not actually a shine-able form of footwear and that I’d rather not have my shoes, socks and feet soaked for the rest of the day with whatever liquid he was attempting to rub into them.
+He (my girlfriend would later explain) told me that I was a rich westerner and a visitor to his country, and should therefore just be thankful and let him do his thing.
+I’d already had a few beers, no lunch and began to get irritated at his insistence.

 Eventually, nothing happened and everyone was fine.
-I gave the guy a couple of Lira for his time, and bowed slightly at him a couple of times (just instinctively, ‘cause that’s the done thing on the other side of Asia, where I live).
+I gave the guy a couple of Lira for his time, and bowed slightly at him a couple of times (just instinctively, ‘cause that’s the done thing in Korea, where we lived).
 He took the money, grunted in thanks and looked at me like, ‘why is this idiot bowing at me?’

-A few minutes later my girlfriend, still laughing, told me that I confuse Europeans (and Turkish people who live about three kilometres from Europe) because, culturally speaking, I am apparently not assertive enough and then they can’t understand why I suddenly get angry.
+A few minutes later my girlfriend, still laughing, told me that I confuse Europeans, and others because, culturally speaking, I am apparently not assertive enough and then they can’t understand why I suddenly get angry.
 I told her I thought this was bullshit.

 A minute later, a very friendly looking young man, yet to grow into his moustache, invited us into his very colourful carpet store to see some of his family’s hand-made Turkish carpets.
 My girlfriend decided to teach me a lesson.
 We went inside.